yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 .. glossary::
     Mean or Average
         This is the (arithmetic) average of the data.
-It is caluculated by all the values of the variable and dividing by the number of individuals.
+It is calculated by all the values of the variable and dividing by the number of individuals.
     Median